EOSDIS: History

 From early 1980 through 1986, NASA supported pilot data system studies to assess the feasibility and development of publicly accessible electronic data systems.
 Part of the congressional approval of the EOS mission in 1990 included the NASA Earth Science Enterprise, which supported the development of a long-term data and information system (EOSDIS).
 This system would be accessible to the science research community and the broader public, built on a distributed open architecture.
 With these functional requirements for space operations control and product generation for EOS, the EOSDIS would also be responsible for the data archival, management, and distribution of all NASA Earth science mission instrument data during the mission life.

+The EOSDIS project, as of September 2012, reported it contained approximately 10 PB of data in its database, with ingestion of approximately 8.5 TB daily.
+By September 2025, the EOSDIS archives contained approximately 178 PB of data and was ingesting 160 TB per day.

+In early 2026, NASA announced that it was moving its Earth Sciences dataset archives to the cloud, an effort that will progress throughout 2026.
+Key components of the EOSDIS system will be developed and operate in the Earthdata Cloud solution.

 Methods of Search

 Distributed Active Archive Centers

 EOSDIS Distributed Active Archive Centers are custodians of EOS data, provide long-term storage and preservation, and ensure that users can easily access data.
 Their specific Earth system science discipline distinguishes each center.
 In addition to the search-and-order capabilities provided by the Global Change Master Directory (GCMD) and the Common Metadata Repository (or CMR, which has replaced the former EOS Clearinghouse, or ECHO), the Distributed Active Archive Centers have individual online systems that allow them to provide unique services for users of a particular type of data.
 The center-specific systems emphasize data products, services, and data-handling tools unique to the DAAC.